jekyllt/jasper2/README.md

 generated HTML files to a *gh-pages* branch.
 This later approach is the one I am currently using to generate the live demo.

+**3)** deploy the static website with Jekyll-compatible hosters, such as https://www.netlify.com/, that allow for deployment from the Github repo and publish the website using CDNs.
+Netlify has a free starter offer.

 For option **1)** simply clone this repository (*master branch*), and then run `bundle exec jekyll serve` inside the directory.
 Upload the resulting `_site/` (or `../jasper2-pages/`) contents to your repository (*master branch* if uploading as your personal page